liamdev/lightweight-sfml-wrapper/README.md

 The majority of the window settings API should be self-explanatory.
 The only noteworthy addition is:

-- `ScreenShake()`: applies screen shake to the camera, with duration and intensity proportional to the value passed in.
+- `ScreenShake(float amount)`: applies screen shake to the camera, with duration and intensity proportional to the value passed in.

 ### Random API

 For convenience, the wrapper comes with a function for generating random numbers using xorshift128+ (automatically seeded on initialising the wrapper):

 - `RandNorm()`: returns a random double in the range [0,1].
+- `RandPastelCol()`: returns a random pastel colour, with full alpha.

 ### Gamepad API